 Global Externships At Home take place within the United States during the law school's academic year or in the summer.
 Students may find placements related to international law in legal departments, government offices, and nongovernmental organizations.

 - Through our Atlanta Semester in Practice: the Carter Center, Access to Law, and the Federal Trade Commission

 - Through our D.C.
-Semester in Practice, the U.S. Department of State, U.S. Securities and Exchange Commission Office of International Affairs, American Bar Association Rule of Law Initiative, U.S. Trade Representative, and the U.S. Department of Justice Office of Immigration Litigation
+Semester in Practice: the U.S. Department of State, U.S. Securities and Exchange Commission Office of International Affairs, American Bar Association Rule of Law Initiative, U.S. Trade Representative, and the U.S. Department of Justice Office of Immigration Litigation

-- Through our Corporate Counsel Externships, the legal departments of top corporations like Coca-Cola and nongovernmental organizations like CARE International
+- Through our Corporate Counsel Externships: the legal departments of top corporations like Coca-Cola and nongovernmental organizations like CARE International

+Over the last fifteen years, more than 200 Georgia Law students have completed a GEO.
 Students secure placements tailored to their career goals with the aid of the Dean Rusk International Law Center.

 - Government agencies like the Cambodia Ministry of Arts & Antiquities and the Guyana Office of the Attorney General

 - Corporate legal departments like the Clorox Company in Argentina and Fererro in Luxembourg